 Professor Trevor Kaile on Tuberculosis – Key highlights

-- The burden of TB in Zambia – How Zambia is among high-TB-incidence countries, yet almost 62% cases are detected and put on treatment
+- The burden of TB in Zambia – How Zambia is among high-TB-incidence countries, yet almost 62% of cases are detected and put on treatment

-- Clinical features of Tuberculosis – Primary and Secondary TB, Tuberculosis and HIV/AIDS infection, Tuberculosis in children etc.
+- Clinical features of Tuberculosis – Primary and Secondary TB, Tuberculosis and HIV/AIDS infection, Tuberculosis in children, etc.

-- Drug Resistance – How the country is witnessing the threat of drug resistant TB, and second line drugs are being introduced to curtail the challenge
+- Drug Resistance – How the country is witnessing the threat of drug-resistant TB, and second-line drugs are being introduced to curtail the challenge

-- Causes, Symptoms and Diagnosis of Tuberculosis
+- Causes, Symptoms, and Diagnosis of Tuberculosis

 - Prevention and Treatment for Tuberculosis – Including drugs recommended for treatment

 It is estimated that 47 people die of TB every day, and the number will be soaring in the years to come.
 The country needs to take measured steps not just for the prevention of TB, but also its diagnosis and treatment.

 With Texila Knowledge Talk Series we hope to make a contribution to the cause by creating awareness about critical healthcare issues.